boschiotto4/SimpleLogger/README.md

     using SimpleLogger;

-    // Create the logger
+    // Create the logger without a file name (Will be create a file named "log.log")...
+    Logger logger = new Logger();
+    // ...or specify a filename
-    Logger logger = new Logger(); // Will be create a file named "log.log" Logger logger = new Logger("HartManager.log");
+    Logger logger = new Logger("HartManager.log");

     // Use it